-- U.S. nuclear industry has repeatedly been unable to meet estimated costs and schedules hundreds of billions of dollars in cost overruns and years-long schedule delays - 2.
+- 1. U.S. nuclear industry has repeatedly been unable to meet estimated costs and schedules hundreds of billions of dollars in cost overruns and years-long schedule delays - 2.
 None of the SMR designs currently being marketed have been built - 3.
-None have been licensed in the U.S. - 4.
+None have been licensed in the U.S. or in Canada - 4.
 Some proposals have exotic designs that have never been tried or have failed in the past - 5.
 Not good tools for fighting climate change too expensive, take too long to build - 6.
-Recent cancellation of proposed first NuScale SMR and tanking of NuScale's stock price warning signs for investors both government and private - 7.
+Recent cancellation of proposed first NuScale SMR and tanking of NuScale's stock price warning signs for governments, utilities, ratepayers, and private investors - 7.
 Key warning sign except for NuScale, SMR vendors are refusing to make estimated construction costs public - 8.
 Increasing competition from declining cost renewable sources + storage

-How Expensive Can the Power From SMRs Get?
+How Expensive Can SMR Power Get?